Best Lovecraftian Games 2025

 At its core, cosmic horror is about vast and incomprehensible forces whose nature and motivations are beyond human understanding, so much so that merely witnessing them is enough to turn one’s consciousness into mush and drive a person to insanity.

-In this game list, we’ll list and provide a concise overview of what we feel are the best games that manage to do pull off Lovecraftian horror properly, though some, understandably, do it better than others.
+In this game list, we’ll list and provide a brief overview of what we feel are the best games that manage to do pull off Lovecraftian horror properly, though some, understandably, do it better than others.

 Table of ContentsShow

 Firstly, a list of games inspired by Lovecraft would not be complete without Call of Cthulhu: Dark Corners of the Earth.
-This game from 2005 combines various types of gameplay including exploration, puzzle solving, investigation like in adventure games, covert sections, and later on, also first-person shooter gameplay.
+This game from 2005 combines various types of gameplay including exploration, puzzle solving, investigation like in adventure games, stealth sections, and later on, also first-person shooter gameplay.

 In any case, Call of Cthulhu: Dark Corners of the Earth is an exceptional game and is probably the first one that many people will think of whenever the subject of Lovecraftian games is brought up.
-Sure, it can feel clunky by modern standards and is plagued by a host of technical issues, but it is still highly engrossing and worth playing if you can get it running properly.
+Sure, it can feel clunky by contemporary standards and is plagued by a host of technical issues, but it is still highly captivating and worth playing if you can get it running properly.

 The next title on the list is Bloodborne, a game that we feel is an instance of some of the best-executed cosmic horror seen to date.
 This is mainly thanks to its minimalistic approach to storytelling, as it relies on tidbits of information delivered through cryptic dialogue, item descriptions, and environmental hints to get the message across.